 Similarities Between Bay Boats and Bass Boats

 Despite having a few differences, both these boats are made for fishing.
-They are smaller in size, making it easier for anglers to take them on their trailers.
+They are smaller, making it easier for anglers to take them on their trailers.

 - Recreational fishing